ppy/osu-wiki/wiki/Tournaments/HRS/2024/en.md

    - The winner of the `!roll` may decide either the **pick** or **ban** order.
    - The loser of the `!roll` decides the remaining order.
    - **From Quarterfinals onwards, the first player will ban one beatmap, followed by two bans from second player, finishing with one ban from the first player.**
-4. After bans are decided, both player will take turns in picking a beatmap from the mappool.
+4. After bans are decided, both players will take turns in picking a beatmap from the mappool.
-5. player will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
-If a player takes more time than alloted for either action, the procedures adopted will be as follows:
+5. Players will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
+If a player takes more time than allotted for either action, the procedures adopted will be as follows:
    - For the first occurrence:
      - The player will receive a verbal warning from the referee.
      - If the player does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e. a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.
    - On subsequent occurrences:
      - For a pick timer: a random map will be chosen from the mappool using `!roll X`, where X is the number of beatmaps that were neither picked nor banned, excluding the tiebreaker.
-     - For a ready timer: the referee will issue the `!mp start 10` command, regardless of if both players are present in the lobby.
+     - For a ready timer: the referee will issue the `!mp start 10` command, regardless of whether both players are present in the lobby.
 The results for such games are to be taken as is.
      - Repeat offenders may receive further sanctions from the tournament managers.

 ### Mappool information